Emil is a unique method for teaching and learning computing at primary school – for every learner, letting them experience the joy of discovery.

 Project team

+Ing.
 Peter Halák

-Dana Retová
+Dana Retova

+Mgr.
 Dana Retová

 Peter Halák is a director of the non-profit organization Indícia, which takes patronage over this project.
 Through his work, he supports the development of the constructivist teaching in schools and connects innovative teachers and school head teachers.
 Dana Retová is the project manager of the Computing with Emil project.
 She is responsible for the organizational, legal, financial, and communication activities of the project.